louiey-dev/flutter_xterm_uart_terminal/README.md

 This app talk to device via uart interface on PC.</br>
 App is written based on xterm package and get help from "www.perplexity.ai".</br>
 Current code is one code base and will add screens and features to use for my own purpose.</br>
+This app is talking to xterm via UART, not plink and so on.</br>

 ## Features